britram/quic-base-drafts/draft-ietf-quic-recovery.md

 the network.
 Sending two packets on PTO expiration increases resilience to packet drops, thus reducing the probability of consecutive PTO events.

-Probe packets sent on a PTO MUST be ack-eliciting.
+Probe packets sent on a PTO MUST be ack-provoking.
 A probe packet SHOULD carry new data when possible.
 A probe packet MAY carry retransmitted unacknowledged data when new data is unavailable, when flow control does not permit new data to be sent, or to opportunistically reduce loss recovery delay.
 Implementations